-- 2.1.1 The Society will recognise an Applicant as a Provider of the Scottish Exempting Degree if the following requirements are met: - (a) The Society is satisfied that the Applicant meets the criteria set out in this document, and the Appendices to this document. - (b) The Scottish Exempting Degree is one which satisfies external examiners (or their equivalent) that, in addition to the areas of performance set out in the benchmark standards of the QAA or as set out by any equivalent or successor body, students of that programme of study should have demonstrated the Scottish Exempting Degree Outcomes as set out in Appendix A. - (c) Specifically, the Programme of study is based on the Outcomes that will be issued by the Education and Training Committee from time to time, within the parameters of this document. - (d) The body awarding the degree must have degree awarding powers conferred by the Privy Council or with the authority of the Scottish Government. - 2.1.2 Prior to a formal application for accreditation, Applicants are encouraged to contact the Society for clarification of the meaning of the requirement and standards in this document and its Appendices.
+- 2.1.1 The Society will recognise an Applicant as a Provider of the Scottish Exempting Degree if the following requirements are met: - (a) The Society is satisfied that the Applicant meets the criteria set out in this document, and the Appendices to this document. - (b) The Scottish Exempting Degree is one which satisfies external examiners (or their equivalent) that, in addition to the areas of performance set out in the benchmark standards of the QAA or as set out by any equivalent or successor body, students of that programme of study should have achieved the Outcomes as set out in Appendix A. - (c) Specifically, the Programme of study is based on the Outcomes that will be issued by the Education and Training (Standard Setting) Sub-Committee from time to time, within the parameters of this document. - (d) The body awarding the degree must have degree awarding powers conferred by the Privy Council or with the authority of the Scottish Government.